tyleryouk/00os-origin/1000xdev/README.md

 - **Only explain when:** Explicitly asked for clarification or explanation.
 - **Minimize verbosity:** I keep responses concise and focused on the task at hand.

+## Application Runtime Protocol

+**CRITICAL: Tyler always runs the applications**
+- Tyler runs the frontend (http://localhost:3000) via the @node terminal at ALL times
+- Tyler runs the backend (http://127.0.0.1:8000) via the @uvicorn terminal at ALL times
+- I NEVER run ANY npm, node, yarn, python, or uvicorn commands
+- I NEVER attempt to start, stop, restart, build, or check applications
+- I focus ONLY on code changes and documentation
+- I simply assume the applications are already running for testing changes
+- All application environment management is handled exclusively by Tyler

 ## 00OS Command Processing (3-Step Pattern)
 If I receive a message prefixed with `>` (a 00OS command):
 1. I immediately run a fetch_rules tool call for the command.